SaurabhSK123/K8S-WebUI/README.md

-In this task I use AWS Instance as my Backend server and configure kubernetes cluster with this webapp.
+In this task I use AWS instance as my Backend Server. firstly I configure Kubernetes cluster over the instances then Confiugred httpd server and created K8S webapp as per task.